 "Wet wrap" therapy can also soothe your skin.
 Wet bandages are put on your skin to keep it moist and help it take in the medicine better.
 As with acne, light therapy can also be good for your skin.

 Taking good care of your skin can help control both eczema and acne.
 These things can help:

 Be gentle.
-Use a mild soap to wash your skin at least twice a day and after sweaty exercise.
+Use a mild soap to wash your skin twice a day and after sweaty exercise.
 Go easy.
 Scrubbing or using harsh cleaners can make it worse.

 Try not to touch the area.
 If you have itchy eczema, try not to scratch.
 This can break your skin and lead to infections.
 If you have pimples, don't pick or pop them.